Bachelor of Ageing and Dementia Studies

 - Source, analyse, evaluate and synthesise information in dementia and ageing studies from the international, peer reviewed literature

-Allows you to provide guidance and leadership within your work environment and when advising families and carers.
-Ability to assist older adults and their families to be effective consumers in navigating the complexity of the Australian aged care system.
+Allows you to provide guidance and leadership within your work environment and when advising.
+Ability to assist older adults and their families in navigating the complexity of the Australian aged care system.

-With an ageing population and more focus on healthy ageing within communities – this degree will give you the skills to develop age-friendly communities/positive ageing initiatives alongside health and medical based models.
+With an ageing population and more focus on healthy ageing within communities – this degree will give you the skills to develop age-friendly initiative in a range of contexts in the community and health settings.

 Open enrolment subjects